 Spray sunscreens can be tricky because of the way they’re made.
 Because aerosol (what makes up most spray formulas) sunscreens are thinner than traditional sunscreens, you’ll need to apply more than you may think.

 Unfortunately, there are other misconceptions about how to apply this type of sunscreen as well.

 Setting all of the drawbacks aside, spray sunscreen is better than no sunscreen.
 However, there are definitely risks associated with sprays.
 Keep reading to understand those risks and learn how to safely use spray sunscreen!

 Are Spray Sunscreens Harmful To Babies?

 According to the FDA, babies six months and younger should not use any kind of sunscreen.
-Because your baby’s skin isn’t mature enough yet to endure exposure to ingredients found in sunscreens, it’s best to keep them out of the sun.
+Because your baby’s skin is still so sensitive, it’s best to keep them out of the sun.

 Use alternative methods of sun protection, like keeping your baby in the shade, fully covering your baby’s skin with long-sleeves or pants, and giving your baby a sun hat to wear to protect their face and neck.